10 Key Insights on Atrial Fibrillation with Rapid Ventricular Response

 • Hyperthyroidism: An overactive thyroid can increase pulse rate, potentially triggering AF episodes.

-• Alcohol consumption: Excessive drinking is known to provoke AF, with studies indicating that even moderate intake can increase the risk of episodes.
+• Alcohol consumption: , with studies indicating that even moderate intake can increase the risk of episodes.

 The central node represents the main topic, with each branch showing a specific trigger for atrial fibrillation.
 The further sub-points elaborate on how these triggers can lead to AF episodes.